Find Schools

 Is There Going to be Demand for Community Health Workers?

-There were about 57,500 jobs for Community Health Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 57,500 jobs in the United States for Community Health Worker.
 New jobs are being produced at a rate of 17.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Community Health Worker by 2026.
-Due to new job openings and attrition, there will be an average of 8,500 job openings in this field each year.
+The BLS estimates 8,500 yearly job openings in this field.

 undefined